 - Knowledge of agency and departmental policies and procedures.

 - Maintain professional conduct consistent with ethical professional practice of the agency.

 - May be required to use own personal vehicle if agency van is out of service or is unavailable.
 However, will not be required to transport clients in own vehicle.

-- Minimum of HS Diploma or GED and meet BHT requirements.
+- Minimum of High School Diploma or GED and must meet BHT requirements.